rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/06_Lesson5_Notes.md

 `range(<start>,<stop>) -> [<start>, <start> +1, ... <stop> -1]`

 - Eval
-Allows us to evaluate any string as though it were a python expression
+Evaluate any string as though it were a python expression